 JUDGING PROCESS FOR ACE AWARDS 2026

-The judging panel will consist of senior property professionals who are entirely independent of The Property Institute, and their decisions will be final.
-The Property Institute team is not involved in any part of the judging process.
+The judging panel consists of senior property professionals who are entirely independent of The Property Institute (TPI).
+Their decisions will be final, and TPI Team will not be involved in any part of the judging process.

-Judges will base their decisions on the criteria outlined for each category, focusing on clear examples of good management and/or practice that have led to meaningful improvements in the lives of leaseholders.
+Judges will base their decisions on the criteria outlined for each category, looking for clear examples of good management and /or practice that have delivered meaningful improvements in the lives of leaseholders.

-Judges will also step away from any discussions where a conflict of interest arises.
-Please note that not all advertised awards will be presented if the judges determine that the criteria have not been met.
+Judges will also withdraw from any discussions where a conflict of interest arises.
+Please note, not all advertised awards will necessarily be presented if the judges determine that the required criteria have not been met.

 KEY DATES & DETAILS:

-• Each shortlisted entry will receive a complimentary ticket to the event.
-If you have already purchased a ticket prior to the shortlist being announced, a refund will be offered.
+Complimentary ticket Each shortlisted entry will receive one complimentary ticket to the event.
+Where a ticket has already been purchased prior to the shortlist announcement, a refund will be offered.

 • Alan Wake